Helping you access psychiatrists and psychologists

-1. Will seeing a psychiatrist help me?
+1. Will seeing a mental health professional help me?

 This is probably the most important question to ask.
-A psychiatrist can help establish whether you have a mental health condition.
+A psychiatrist or psychologist can help establish whether you have a mental health condition.
 Even asking this question can be quite scary for many people as we live in a society where there is unfortunately stigma attached to mental health.

-2. Will telepsychiatry be appropriate?
+2. Will telehealth be appropriate?

 Definitely the next most important question.
-To use telepsychiatry you need to have access to a reasonably fast internet connection (broadband, mobile 4G or NBN) and be comfortable using simple online video applications.
+To use telehealth you need to have access to a reasonably fast internet connection (broadband, mobile 4G or NBN) and be comfortable using simple online video applications.
 Full instructions are provided and no special software is needed.
 The system is highly secure, and no registration is needed.
 The video consultation system works on PC's, MAC's, iphone/ipad and Android.
-You will need a webcam (PC or MAC) and I recommend a headset with a microphone.
+You will need a webcam (PC or MAC) and we recommend a headset with a microphone.

-3. When would telepsychiatry not be appropriate?
+3. When would telehealth not be appropriate?

-By its very nature, telepsychiatry is based on the patient and the doctor being at some distance from each other, and for the patient to be willing and able to safely engage in the consultation.
+By its very nature, telehealth is based on the patient and the doctor being at some distance from each other, and for the patient to be willing and able to safely engage in the consultation.

 In an emergency situation (where someone is at immediate risk of harm) it is best to dial 000 or to attend the emergency department at your local hospital.